Cascade Ponds rest under Cascade Mountain in Banff National Park, Alberta, Canada.

 Cascade Ponds reside in parkland beneath the formidable presence of Cascade Mountain in Banff National Park, Alberta, Canada.
 The ponds are the final resting place for water leaving Lake Minnewanka en route through the mining ghost town of Anthracite to merge with the mighty Bow River.

-A different trail-head provides a 2.5 KM (1.6 mile) trail link to Lower Bankhead, which is inaccessible by road during the winter months.
-Immediately to the west, Cascade Mountain consumes the field of vision and to the north, majestic mountains, in the distance above Lake Minnewanka, peek above the tree line.
+A different trail-head provides a 2.5 KM (1⅝ mile) trail link to Lower Bankhead which is inaccessible by road during the winter months.
+Immediately to the west, Cascade Mountain consumes the field of vision and to the north, majestic mountains in the distance above Lake Minnewanka peek above the tree line.

 The benefit ice climbers have enjoyed from the early season freeze-thaw cycles is being compromised by the current unseasonably mild temperatures but there is still plenty of winter remaining and the potential remains for the ice to fatten again.
-Forever optimistic.

 Cascade Ponds is an excellent place for an unstructured snowshoe combined with a picnic lunch.
 The spectacular surroundings provide a peaceful place to enjoy incredible mountain scenery on a clear-sky, sunny day moderated by cool, fresh mountain air.
 Relaxation and exercise doesn't get much better than this.